Roasted Ratatouille Ragu

 - 1 teaspoon Italian seasoning

 Preheat oven to 425° F.

-Place in a colander in the sink and add the eggplant.
+Dice eggplant into 1/2-inch cubes and place in a colander in the sink and add the eggplant.
 Sprinkle with 2 teaspoon kosher salt and let sit for 15-20 minutes.
 This encourages the eggplant to sweat—pulling out some of the bitterness.
 After, rinse the eggplant and let it dry thoroughly.

 Bring a medium pot of water to a boil.
 Add a pinch of salt.
 Cook pasta for 8-9 minutes.

 Heat a large saute pan over medium heat, add the remaining two tablespoon of olive oil.
 Once hot, add in the crushed garlic cloves and crushed red pepper flakes.
 Let cook for 2 minutes until garlic starts to brown.